professor-2390/snow-os/README.md

 # snow-os
 snow os is an open source os developed in c,c++,assembly by me

-## The Development of this project will be continued after 7/5/2021
+## The Development of this project will be continued shortly

 ### recent updates